abcd150/ETH-soliditytoken/README.md

 # Authors
 [@abcd150](https://github.com/abcd150)
 # License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the LICENSE.md file for details.